makandra/angular-coffee-style-guide/README.md

 - **Annotate dependencies**

-  Avoid using the shortcut syntax of declaring dependencies without using a minification-safe approach.
-Instead, use the "array method" of declaring dependencies.
+  Declare injected dependencies using the array syntax.
+Do not use the shorthand syntax.

-  *Why?*: We don't have an automated way to annotate dependencies.
-Using the "array method" keeps the annotation and the actual parameters on the same line, so we are less likely to forget to keep them nin sync.
+  Keep annotation and actual parameters on the same line.

+  *Why?*: Minification renames method arguments which breaks injection.
+As a workaround for this, Angular supports listing injected dependencies as strings (which are never minified).
+We do not have an automated way to annotate dependencies before minification, so you need to define them yourself.

+  *Why?*: Keeping annotation and actual parameters on the same line reduces the risk of accidentially updating only one of them.

   ```coffee
   # AVOID